tbela99/carousel/README.md

 * left - (*mixed*) element that moves carousel to the left when clicked.
 * right - (*mixed*) element that moves carousel to the right when clicked.
 * mode - (*string*, optional) the carousel mode. allowed values are *vertical* and *horizontal*
-* scroll - (*int*) the number of items visibles in the carousel, this must be set using css. the carousel will not attempt to resize the container to fit this number.
+* scroll - (*int*) the number of items visible in the carousel, this must be set using css. the carousel will not attempt to resize the container to fit this number.
 * selector  - (*string*, optional) use only children that match this selector. useful when you have something else in your html like arrows to move the carousel.
 * animation  - (*string*, optional) the transition plugin to use for transition. default to *Move* (the only plugin at this time)
 * fx - (*object*, optional) parameters for the animation. this can be any of the Fx parameters.